Hoop House Update – December

 I’m growing ‘Vates’ kale, 3 kinds of lettuce, spinach and — amazingly enough — celery.
 More on that in a moment.

 (For a quick recap, my husband and I built the hoop house 4 years ago.
-It is 9 feet long by 10 feet wide, and covers 2 of our raised beds plus the pathway in between.
+It’s 9 feet long by 10 feet wide.
+That size covers 2 of our raised beds plus the pathway in between.
 I grow cold-tolerant salad greens throughout the winter months — in our zone 5 garden — without the use of supplement heat.)

 For the past week, we have had very cold temperatures, with lows in the mid-teens.
 That’s mighty cold for early December!
-As you would expect, my plants weren’t too happy about that and drooped their leaves a bit just to let me know.
+As you would expect, my plants weren’t too happy about that and dropped their leaves a bit.
 (I think it’s their way of saying “brrr!”)

 Even though most of the plants are doing well, my biggest challenge continues to be slugs.
 I’d always hoped they were tender critters and vanish in the winter but no such luck.
 I have tried a few things but so far, the score is Slugs 5, Susan 1.
 Not good.

-If you are interested in how we built our little hoop house, you can find that in my “hoop house project” blog post.
+If you are interested in how we built our little hoop house, I’ve got a blog post for you!
+Here’s a link to it: hoop house project.
 It includes a video/slide show of the process.
-And you can find plenty of updates from each year of growing veggies in it by clicking on this link to my winter garden category of posts.
+You can find plenty of updates from each year of growing veggies in it.
+Just click on this link to my winter garden category of posts.

 OK, that’s the report for now.
 Stay tuned for the next update!